 On January 11, 2013 (ratified February 26, 2013) Liberty Media Corporation announced that its board of directors authorized \$450 million of repurchases of Liberty common stock from that day forward.
 Additionally, in connection with the Broadband Spin-Off, an additional authorization of \$300 million in Liberty share repurchases was approved by the Liberty board of directors on October 9, 2014.
-In August 2015, our board of directors authorized an additional \$1 billion of Liberty common stock repurchases.
+There were no repurchases of Liberty common stock made pursuant to the repurchase program during the fourth quarter of 2014.
+As of December 31, 2014, \$627 million is available for repurchases under the Company's share repurchase program.